PriiDash(TM) was registered on SourceForge.net on Jun 8, 2011.

 - lib/boost

-The Cygwin installer will suggest some other dependent components.
-Please keep them selected.
-Then it will go to the web to download and install all the selected components.
+The installer will suggest some other dependent components - keep them selected.
+Then it will download and install all selected components.
 On my laptop Cygwin (with the components listed above) takes about 700 MB of disk space.

 - Disk Space: The data logs are plain text and csv files and can take a lot of disk space, about 160 MB per hour of driving.
 It is probably wise to use a solid state device as opposed to a hard disk unless it's shock proof.
-For example I use an 8 GB HDSC card and set its drive letter to "f:".
+For example I use an 8 GB HDSC card, set its drive letter to "f:", and create the OBDLog folder under it.

 [Back] [Top]